CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Justice-Centered CS Education

 \subsection{Identity in the learning environment}

-Student identities include not only social identities such as race, gender, or ethnicity, but also computing identities that represent what they might be able to achieve as a computer scientist \cite{Vakil2020IveEducation}.
-While computing identity often appears prominently in broadening participation in computing (BPC), ``less frequently do scholars empirically or theoretically address how matters of identity shape learning processes and trajectories of engagement with CS concepts and practices'' \cite{Vakil2018EthicsEducation} despite the importance of identity in relation to students' ``sensemaking around the values of a particular discipline'' \cite{Vakil2020IveEducation}.
-For marginalized students who experience inequities in ``the social structures of schooling'' \cite{CalabreseBarton2020BeyondLearning}, their CS identity is linked to their political identity: their commitment to issues of power and their agency toward changing the world \cite{Vakil2018EthicsEducation, Vakil2020IveEducation, CalabreseBarton2020BeyondLearning}.
-Dominant approaches to CS education that frame learning as anti-political (where only the ``technical'' content counts) emphasize that CS has no space for students' political identities.
+Students have not only social identities such as race, gender, or ethnicity, but also disciplinary identities that represent what they might be able to do with computer science \cite{Vakil2020IveEducation}.
+Although data on social identity is often prominent in CS education research (e.g. racial demographics), empirical or theoretical data on disciplinary identity is often lacking \cite{Vakil2018EthicsEducation} despite the importance of disciplinary identity in shaping students' sensemaking around the values of CS \cite{Vakil2020IveEducation}.
+For marginalized students who experience firsthand the inequities in the social structures of schooling, their disciplinary identity is inextricably linked to their political identity and their commitment to issues of power and social justice \cite{Vakil2018EthicsEducation, Vakil2020IveEducation, CalabreseBarton2020BeyondLearning}.
+Yet dominant approaches to CS education that frame learning as anti-political (where only the ``technical'' ideas count) emphasize that CS has no space for students' political identities.

-Computing identity is not only sociopolitical, but also intersectional.
-Dominant computing culture that values ``technical'' skills over ``social'' skills not only shapes students' computing identity on sociopolitical terms, but also intersects with ``power dynamics that exemplifies racism, sexism, socioeconomic status, homophobia, ableism, xenophobia, etc.'' \cite{Rankin2021RealEducation}.
-Ignoring identity and political values in computing education not only ignores processes that shape students' understanding of computing as an anti-political discipline \cite{CalabreseBarton2020BeyondLearning, Agarwal2019IntegratingScience, Vakil2018EthicsEducation, Vakil2020IveEducation, Malazita2019InfrastructuresSubjects, Ryoo2020TakeSchools}, but also ignores power dynamics and privileges that reinforce the the matrix of domination \cite{Costanza-Chock2020DesignNeed} and ultimately marginalize Black women \cite{Rankin2020TheComputing, Rankin2021RealEducation, Washington2020WhenEnough, Shah2020RacialClassrooms} as well as Black and Latinx students \cite{Shah2020RacialClassrooms}.